Day One MCP Server

 FAQs

-- Manually install the Day One Command Line Interface (CLI) through Day One → Help → Install Command Line Tools
+- Install the Day One Command Line Interface (CLI).
+From the menu bar in Day One, choose Day One → Install Command Line Tools, or run

 - Grant explicit access to each journal you want to make available